 What has MABA done for you and your business this past year?

-This year we expect definite challenges.
-Key challenges this coming year are:
+Key challenges and opportunities that we see for this coming year are:

-- Protecting members interests in Congress, including changes being proposed in the Clean Water Act, FAARM Bill, and Fertilizer handling regulations which could seriously impact agriculture;
+- Protecting members’ interests in Congress, including changes being proposed in the Clean Water Act, Transportation Issues, challenges with OSHA interpretations, Biotechnology, and Neonicotinoids.

 - Helping independent and independent coop retail and applicator members comply with OSHA, EPA and DOT regulations through our partnership with the Asmark Institute.
 (You can check them out at www.asmark.org)